gabrielegrillo/sobrioIoT/README.md

 Each message between control units and the webserver is decoded in JSON.

 ## Special Thanks
-Thanks to Giuseppe Nucifora and the teacher Paolo Mangraviti for contributing in this project <3
+Thanks to the teacher Paolo Mangraviti for leading and contributing in this project <3